ShawntelMuthee/Graphicscodelab1/README.md

 **Game Controls**
 Arrow Keys: Move the player around the maze.
-R: Restart the game after a game over or victory.
+R: Restarts the game after a game over or victory.
-Q: Quit the game.
+Q: Quits the game.

 **Requirements**
 Python 3.x